TakanariShimbo/sample_webapi_nodejs/README.md

 # About
-This is sample webapi written in nodejs.
+This is sample webapi written in nodejs (express).

 # Glitch: https://glitch.com/
 1. Import from GitHub